AlgoTrace: Algorithmic Primitives and Compositional Geometry of Reasoning in Language Models: Discussion

-\textbf{Reasoning vs. Memorization.} Our work contributes to recent discussions about the extent to which LLMs exhibit abstract reasoning rather than relying on memorized procedures, failing to generalize in counterfactual scenarios \citep{wu2024reasoning, power2022grokking, zhang-etal-2024-llm-graph, wang2025generalization}.
+\textbf{Reasoning vs.\ Memorization.} Our work contributes to recent discussions about the extent to which LLMs exhibit abstract reasoning rather than relying on memorized procedures, failing to generalize in counterfactual scenarios \citep{wu2024reasoning, power2022grokking, zhang-etal-2024-llm-graph, wang2025generalization}.
 While models were not directly trained on our tasks \citep{abdin2025phi4}, it is possible that they may be using amortized reasoning based on similar examples in the training.
-LLMs exhibit better problem-solving in high probability than low probability settings (e.g., \cite{mccoy2024embers}), which rely on statistical regularities rather than abstract reasoning.
+LLMs exhibit better problem-solving in high probability than low probability settings \citep[e.g.][]{mccoy2024embers}, which rely on statistical regularities rather than abstract reasoning.
 Moreover, the absence of metacognitive abilities in LLMs results in brittle problem-solving \citep{johnson2024imagining, lewis2024evaluating}.
-However, models finetuned for reasoning exhibit less sensitivity to task probability than base models (\cite{mccoy2024language}) and improved metacognitive-like uncertainty management strategies (e.g., verifying whether a candidate solution is correct) \citep{guo2025deepseek, gandhi2025cognitive} that in turn causally improve reasoning \citep{bogdan2025thoughtanchorsllmreasoning}.
+However, models finetuned for reasoning exhibit less sensitivity to task probability than base models \cite{mccoy2024language} and improved metacognitive-like uncertainty management strategies (e.g., verifying whether a candidate solution is correct) \citep{guo2025deepseek, gandhi2025cognitive} that in turn causally improve reasoning \citep{bogdan2025thoughtanchorsllmreasoning}.
 In line with these findings, our analysis identified algorithmic primitives for managing uncertainty (e.g., verification) and in-context recall.
 Such primitives and their associated behaviors may underlie a shift from memorization toward compositional problem-solving in reasoning models.

 \textbf{Limitations.} One limitation is that the primitives, corresponding clusters, and meta-clusters we identify do not always map to a known algorithm.
-Future work can extract primitive libraries and algorithmic logic of a given model, identifying commonalities and differences across models.
-Here, we focus on reasoning as multi-step problem-solving in limited tasks, which may not capture the complexity and multimodal nature of natural reasoning, studied in cognitive sciences for decades \cite{tversky2005visuospatial, shepard1971mental, macgregor1996human}.
-Finally, we have focused on linear compositions of primitive vectors, leaving more complex interactions and potentially non-linear combinations of several vectors on manifolds for future work.
+Future work can identify \textbf{primitive ontology} and algorithmic logic of different models, identifying commonalities and differences across them.
+Here, we focus on reasoning as multi-step problem-solving in limited tasks, which may not capture the complexity and multi-modal nature of natural reasoning, studied in cognitive sciences for decades \cite{tversky2005visuospatial, shepard1971mental, macgregor1996human}.
+Finally, we have focused on linear compositions of primitive vectors, leaving more complex interactions, e.g.\ non-linear combinations of several vectors on manifolds, for future work.